 Global Books at the Beinecke Library

-Although best known for Western books and manuscripts, the Beinecke has a rich collection of non-Western materials that has been part of its teaching and research collection since the nineteenth century.
-As part of its Global Books initiative, new pages will be posted approximately every other week that explain the history of these books with extensive images and links to other materials, both in Yale’s collections and beyond.
+The Beinecke has a rich collection of non-Western materials that has been part of its teaching and research collection since the nineteenth century.
+New pages will be posted approximately every other week that explain the history of these books with images and links to other materials, both in Yale’s collections and beyond.

 A Batak manuscript on bark from the Indonesian island of Sumatra.
 The text, used by a shaman to prognosticate based on the entrails of sacrificed chickens, is written on strips of bark that are joined and folded into an accordian format, circa 1860-1920.
 Beinecke Library GEN MSS VOL 702.